Using OAuth 2.0 with Exchange Online for sending outbound emails

 It has become increasingly challenging to send emails from devices and application servers because many SMTP servers now require the use of OAuth 2.0, which legacy devices and applications cannot support.
 To bridge this gap, you can use Xeams.
 This page provides information on how to configure your devices and application servers to send emails to Xeams, which will then deliver those messages through your Exchange Online account.

-Microsoft offers the following methods for relaying messages from MFP devices or on-premises application servers.
-These methods are described in detail on this page.
+Microsoft offers multiple methods for relaying messages from MFP devices or on-premises application servers.
+These methods are described in detail on How to set up a multifunction device or application to send email using Microsoft 365 or Office 365.

-Xeams supports all three methods mentioned above.
+Xeams supports all three methods supported by Microsoft.
 You pick the one that is easiest and most practical for your organization.

 Use Case